jsthomas/tidy_email/README.md

 straightforward instructions about which records to create.

-If you're planning on sending marketing email, other automated email, you may want to consider setting up a separate subdomain for that.
-For example, if you run `foo.com`, you might set up your automated email under `mail.foo.com`.
-Because the reputations for `foo.com` and `mail.foo.com` are distinct, having a subdomain ensures that a mistake with the automated email won't impact the delivery of emails from `foo.com` addresses (like `ceo@foo.com`).
+If you're planning on sending marketing email, other automated email, you may want to consider setting up a separate subdomain.
+For example, if you run `foo.com`, you might us `mail.foo.com` for automated email.
+Since the reputations for `foo.com` and `mail.foo.com` are distinct, a separate subdomain ensures that a mistake in your application won't impact the delivery of emails from `foo.com` addresses.
 You can read more about this [here](https://www.mailgun.com/blog/the-basics-of-email-subdomains/).

 ### Mailgun